jing1tian/franky/README.md

   </a>
 </p>

-franky is a high-level control library for Franka robots offering Python and C++ support.
+franky is a high-level control library for Franka robots, offering Python and C++ support.
 By providing a high-level control interface, franky eliminates the need for strict real-time programming at 1 kHz, making control from non-real-time environments, such as Python programs, feasible.
 Instead of relying on low-level control commands, franky expects high-level position or velocity targets and